1) Lincoln office

 Specialties & expertise

 Dr. Xavier recognizes that medication is not for everyone, and therefore she offers long sessions with the goal of knowing the client well.
-Dr. Xavier skillfully treats clients who are in crisis, professionals who are functioning well, adults and adolescents experiencing major losses and difficult life transitions, as well as young children.
+Dr. Xavier skillfully treats clients who are in crisis, professionals and executives who are functioning well and wish to further their personal and career goals, adults and adolescents experiencing major losses and difficult life transitions, as well as young children.